• About

 What is Albanian coffee?

-I should kick things off by saying that there is really no such thing as ‘Albanian coffee.’
+There is really no such thing as ‘Albanian coffee.’

 Albanians drink two types of coffee – Italian espresso (ekspres) and Turkish coffee (kafe turke), which is also known as ‘Balkan coffee’ as it is found all over the Balkan region.